-This course covers illustration based in current imaging software with the goal of developing individual methods and style.
-Prerequisites: GDSN 220 and GDSN 231.
+This course covers illustration based in current software with the goal of developing individual methods and style.
+Students will demonstrate proficiency with digital illustration software, techniques, and vocabulary.
+Students will participate in critique, the objective analysis of artwork.
+Prerequisite:

+GDSN 231.

 GDSN 340.
-Electronic Design II.
+Web Design & Development.
 3 Credits.